-If your GP thinks your medication might be causing your erythema nodosum, you may be advised to stop taking it.
-Don't stop taking your medication without asking your GP first.
+If the GP thinks a medicine you've been taking might be causing erythema nodosum, you may be advised to stop taking it.
+Do not stop taking your medicines without asking a GP first.

 Causes of erythema nodosum

 Erythema nodosum can be caused by lots of things, but often the cause is unknown.

 Common causes include: